Penko Park Accessibility Report

 Similar Games With More Accessibility Features for Controls

-If you want to play Penko Park, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:
+If you want to play Penko Park, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

 We haven’t documented any accessibility features for Difficulty in Penko Park which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Penko Park, and offer accessibility features for Difficulty: